Lemoore Isn't The Only Artificial Wave On Tour

 By augmenting a natural feature, Barrinha has become a legitimately good wave and this highlights an important point.
 That being, surfers should always stay involved in coastal engineering as the work at Saquarema could easily have gone another direction and been of no benefit to surfers.

-It's also possible to make the point that enhancements in a natural setting are more captivating than a man made pond, but I'll leave that to others.
+It's also possible to make the point that enhancements in a natural setting are more captivating than a man made pond, but I'll leave that for others to discuss.